facebook/zstd/CONTRIBUTING.md

 Dynamically linking your library will introduce some added variation (not a large amount but definitely some).
 Statically linking libzstd will be more stable.
 Static libraries should be enabled by default when building zstd.

-Those are the low hanging fruit.
-You can also try the following more advanced techniques if you need to measure smaller changes:

-1. Use a profiler with a good high resolution timer.
+4. Use a profiler with a good high resolution timer.
 See the section below on profiling for details on this.
-2. Disable frequency scaling, turbo boost and address space randomization (this will vary by OS)
+5. Disable frequency scaling, turbo boost and address space randomization (this will vary by OS)
-3. Try to avoid storage.
+6. Try to avoid storage.
 On some systems you can use tmpfs.
 Putting the program, inputs and outputs on tmpfs avoids touching a real storage system, which can have a pretty big variability.

 Also check our LLVM's guide on benchmarking here: https://llvm.org/docs/Benchmarking.html